yunke-wang/yunke-wang.github.io/_pages/about.md

 My research interests lie in imitation learning and its applications in computer vision fields.
 Specifically, I want to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
 In addition, I closely follow the latest developments in generative models and LLMs.

 # 🔥 News
+- *2025.01*: 🎉🎉 Our paper "CollagePrompt: A Benchmark for Budget-Friendly Visual Recognition with GPT-4V" is accepted by **NAACL Findings 2025**.
 - *2024.12*: 📢📢 Call for Papers: Welcome to contribute papers to our [Workshop on Sustainable AI for the Future Web](https://www25-sustainableai.github.io) at The Web Conference 2025 that will be held in Sydney 28 April - 2 May 2025.
 - *2024.12*: 🎉🎉 Our paper "WaterDiffusion: Learning a Prior-involved Unrolling Diffusion for Joint Underwater Saliency Detection and Visual Restoration" is accepted by **AAAI 2025**.
 - *2024.05*: 🎉🎉 Our paper "Imitation Learning from Purified Demonstrations" is accepted by **ICML 2024**.